hwarmington/video-decoder-bug-repro/README.md

 - queue decreases to zero

 ## Other observations
-The following also result in correct dequeing behaviour:
+The following also result in correct dequeuing behaviour:
+- Adding a sleep after `reset/configure`
 - Running the same script on the main thread
 - Reading chunks after the first `decoder.configure`